Dedicated to all the parents who try to explain software engineering to their children.

 An app has an environment that it relies upon to run.
 For a PHP app, that environment might include a webserver, a readable file system, and the PHP engine itself.

 One day, a kindly whale came along.
 He suggested that little Phippy might be happier living in a container.
 And so the app moved.
 And the container was nice, but… It was a little bit like having a fancy living room floating in the middle of the ocean.

 A container provides an isolated environment in which an app, together with its environment, can run.
 But those isolated containers often need to be managed and connected to the external world.
 Shared file systems, networking, scheduling, load balancing, and distribution are all challenges.

 The whale shrugged his shoulders.
 “Sorry, kid,” he said, and disappeared beneath the ocean’s surface.
 But before Phippy could even begin to despair, a captain appeared on the horizon, piloting a gigantic ship.
 The ship was made of dozens of rafts all lashed together, but from the outside, it looked like one giant ship.

 “Hello there, friend PHP app.
 My name is Captain Kube” said the wise old captain.

 “Kubernetes” is the Greek word for a ship’s captain.
 We get the words Cybernetic and Gubernatorial from it.
-Led by Google, the Kubernetes project focuses on building a robust platform for running thousands of containers in production.
+The Kubernetes project focuses on building a robust platform for running thousands of containers in production.